To serve and to protect - The Griff

 According to Irfan Chaudhry, Director of the Office of Human Rights, Diversity, and Equity at MacEwan University, “what (detasking the police) is trying to do is elevate the discussion … it’s not trying to be punitive and take away funding from the police, it’s trying to detask police to do things that they’re currently doing and then transfer them over to a more appropriate entity, whether it’s a city entity or a community entity.”

-The Government of Canada website states that “Canada spends $15.7 billion annually on municipal, provincial, and federal police services.”
+The Government of Canada website states that “Canada spends $15.7 billion annually on municipal, provincial, and federal police services.
 However, according to the Government of Alberta crime statistics, the number of violent crimes reported in Edmonton increased by 8.79 per cent yearly and 19.8 per cent in the last five years.

 Although in 2021 the Edmonton city council voted to lower the annual police budget, CBC states that “Edmonton police will (still) receive about $384.8 million” for 2022.”
 As renowned American educator, Stephen Covey, states in The 7 Habits of Highly Effective People, “one thing’s for sure.
 If we keep doing what we’re doing, we’re going to keep getting what we’re getting.”